AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module4/ex4.md

    ![Demo](./images/lb_x_loggedin_ee.png)

-After becoming a known customer, it's time to install the **Platform Demo**-mobile app on your iPhone and then login to the app.
+After becoming a known customer, it's time to install the **AEP Demo -**-mobile app on your iPhone and then login to the app.

 ### Step 3 - Known visitor registers on the Luma website

-To use the new mobile app, you need to install the **Platform Demo**-mobile app.
+To use the new mobile app, you need to install the **AEP Demo -**-mobile app.

 * Open the Platform Demo mobile app.